cored/messaging-app/README.md

 # README

-This is the take-home project for the interview process at Rugiet.
+## Overview

+This application represents a small component of a larger system.
+It models a messaging system used by users, doctors, and customer care agents, primarily for managing communication regarding medical orders.
+The goal of this exercise is to demonstrate how the application can be refactored to adopt an event-driven architecture, enhancing scalability, maintainability, and flexibility.

 ## Setup

-1. Clone the repository
+1. Clone the repository.
-2. Run `bundle install`
+2. Install the required gems by running `bundle install`.
-3. Run `rails db:migrate`
+3. Set up the database with `rails db:migrate`.
-4. Run `rails db:seed`
+4. Seed the database with `rails db:seed`.
-5. Run `rails s`
+5. Start the server with `rails s`.
-6. Open your browser and navigate to `http://localhost:3000`
+6. Open your browser and navigate to `http://localhost:3000`.

 ## The Application

-The application is a small extract of our main application.
-It's a part of the messaging system between users and doctors.
-Users with active orders leverage the chat system to ask their doctor questions, ask for changes, and to perform refills.

-Whilst this application is not representative of our main application, performing the requested task will expose you to the same kinds of challenges you'll face in the real application.
+The application allows users with active orders to communicate with their assigned doctors, request changes, and ask for refills.
+The system also supports customer care agents who can intervene as necessary.
+The goal is to rework the existing architecture into an event-driven model to facilitate easier scaling and improved maintainability.

-### Login As User
+### Login Credentials

+- **Login as User**
-Email: user@example.com
+	- Email: `user@example.com`
-Password: Password1!
+	- Password: `Password1!`

-### Login As Doctor
+- **Login as Doctor**

-Email: doctor@example.com
+	- Email: `doctor@example.com`
-Password: Password1!
+	- Password: `Password1!`

-## Tips
+## Key Architectural Changes

-Treat this task as if you were working a real ticket on our team.
-Think about how the code currently works and how you would feel maintaining it and what you add to it 6 months from now.

-We want to see how you think about code and how you write it.
-If you see opportunities to improve the code, please feel free to change it.

-We're also looking for you to write tests, but not for the entire application.
-We're looking for you to write tests for the code you write.

----

-## **Upgrading to the New Infrastructure**

-As part of modernizing the codebase, several key updates have been made to the infrastructure.
-These changes align the project with industry best practices and prepare the codebase for scalability, security, and maintainability.
-Below are the steps to upgrade the infrastructure and the reasoning behind these changes.

-### 1. **Introduction of the `MessageForm` for Handling Messages**
+### 1. **MessageForm for Handling Message Creation**

-#### Reasoning:
+#### Previous Design:
-The previous message creation logic was entangled within the controller, making it difficult to test and maintain.
-By introducing a `MessageForm` object, we separate the concerns of message creation from the controller.
-This allows the controller to focus solely on handling user input and responding to the client, while the form object handles business logic, including validation and message assignment.
+In the original design, message creation was directly handled by the controller, leading to tightly coupled code that was difficult to test and maintain.

-#### Benefits:
+#### New Approach:
-- **Single Responsibility**: The `MessageForm` class is responsible solely for message creation, encapsulating logic like role-based message assignment (user, doctor, customer care).
-- **Improved Testability**: The form object simplifies testing of message creation logic since it's decoupled from the controller.
-- **Maintainability**: Clear separation of concerns makes future changes (like adding new message types or validations) easier and safer.

-#### How it Works:
-- The `MessageForm` class collects the necessary attributes and validates them.
-- It assigns the correct `user_id`, `doctor_id`, or `customer_care_id` based on the user’s role.
-- It saves the message to the database.
+The introduction of the `MessageForm` encapsulates the message creation logic and validation, making the controller more concise and testable.
+This refactor follows an event-driven approach, where actions like message creation are now decoupled from the controller and can trigger other downstream events (e.g., notifications, updates).

-Example:
+##### Code Example:
 ```ruby
 class MessageForm
 	include ActiveModel::Model